 Adult Scholarships

-The Pokagon Fund accepts Adult Scholarship applications between mid-January (exact dates vary) and March 15 each year.
 Scholarship awards are based on merit, financial need, a clearly articulated path for career advancement in a timely manner and other factors.
 Scholarships can be used to cover the cost of tuition and books at any eligible institution or program.

 To be eligible, an individual must:

-Be a resident of Harbor Country
+Be a resident of The Pokagon Fund's Service Area

 Be seeking to advance his or her career through additional education or training at an eligible institution or program.